Gordon Neilson: Military career

 Neilson chose a career in the military.
 He joined the Cameronians (Scottish Rifles) before being commissioned into the Argyll and Sutherland Highlanders as a second lieutenant on 1 December 1897.
 He was promoted to lieutenant on 1 October 1899, and served in the Boer War from 1899 to 1902 taking part in the advance on Kimberley and the Battle of Modder River on 28 November 1899.

 Of his part in the Battle of Modder River the regimental history records:

 "At the battle of Modder River, about midday, a man of "G" Company, lying in advance of the general line, was badly wounded, bleeding to death, and unable to crawl back to a small depression in the ground, where Captain Shanahan, R.A.M.C., was attending to the wounded.
 2nd Lieut.
 Neilson seeing this ran out and carried the man to the medical officer, thus saving his life.
 On returning to the firing line 2nd Lieut.
 Neilson was shot through the arm...."

 During the Battle of Magersfontein in December 1899 Neilson and his men came under heavy fire from their right flank.
 He ordered his troops to attack the enemy position of 60 men, taking it at bayonet point in hand-to-hand fighting, capturing half and killing or wounding the other half.
-Neilson was also present during the action at Koodoosberg, the Battle of Paardeberg and the Battle of Poplar Grove, as well as the actions at Waternal, Houtnek, Bloemberg, Roodeport and Heilbron.
+Neilson was also present during the action at Koodoosberg, the Battle of Paardeberg and the Battle of Poplar Grove, as well as the actions at Waternal, Houtnek, Bloemberg, Roodepoort and Heilbron.
 He took part in the operations in the Transvaal and the actions at De Wagen Drift, Zilikats Nek and Olifant's Nek.
 For his services in South Africa Neilson was awarded the Distinguished Service Order (DSO) in 1900 for his gallantry in the actions at Modder River and Magersfonteinand and was twice Mentioned in Despatches.